All Episodes

 The witness that goes on, depending on which side they're on, they get interviewed by their interested party first.

-When you label yourself good friends, associates, close friends, or what?
+Would you label yourself good friends, associates, close friends, or what?

-Good friends, close friends, first friends.
+Good friends, close friends, best friends.

-Yeah, and the reason why the defense is calling their witnesses now, guys, is because the prosecution put up all their witnesses, and one of the most important witnesses was the actual case detective that covered this case.
+Yeah, and the reason why the defense is calling their witnesses now, guys, is because the prosecution put up all their witnesses.

-Alright, because obviously he's probably one of the most important witnesses, so they saved him for last.
+All right, because obviously he's probably one of the most important witnesses.

 Now it's the defense going and they're calling their witnesses.